-EDU300B Primary Field Experience (Elementary)
+EDU300A Diversity/Middle School Field Experience (Elementary) 1 hour

 Prerequisite: Cumulative 2.60 GPA and admission into the Teacher Education Program.
 An experience in participating in an elementary classroom.
 Available only to Elementary Education candidates.
 Graded pass/fail.
 24 clock hours minimum in each setting.